.

 massive.adjective

-consisting of or making up a large mass; bulky, heavy and solid (a massive piece of old furniture made of a heavy wood such as can be found in antique shops); large or imposing, as in quantity, scope, degree, intensity or scale; heavy; large in comparison with the usual amount (a massive dose of the Sun's cosmic rays bombards Earth every so often, usually bringing warmer weather and disrupting radio frequencies often causing erratic.functioning of cell phones, etc.)
+consisting of or making up a large mass; bulky, heavy and solid (a massive piece of old furniture made of a heavy wood such as can be found in antique shops); large or imposing, as in quantity, scope, degree, intensity or scale; large in comparison with what was expected; heavy; large in comparison with the usual amount (a massive dose of the Sun's cosmic rays bombards Earth every so often, usually bringing warmer weather and disrupting radio frequencies often causing erratic.functioning of cell phones, etc.)

 massively.adverb